Introducing Your Ferret to Raw Soup

 My Ferret Acts Like Raw is Poison…

 When first introducing your ferret to raw soup (or sometimes any new food) it is very common for them to act like you are trying to poison them.
 Gagging, retching, and head-shaking are all common reactions when first introducing raw soup.
 This DOES NOT mean that your ferret can’t or won’t be switched.
 Ferrets imprint on their food between 9-12mo of age (some imprint even earlier).
 A ferret raised on kibble has to be taught that raw is edible.
 Your ferret has NO IDEA that raw meat is food.
 If someone put a bowl of crickets in front of you and said “eat up!” you would think they must be nuts – crickets aren’t food!
 Yet crickets are a great source of protein and are a staple diet in many countries – most of us simply haven’t been raised to view crickets as food.
 Similarly, a ferret imprinted on kibble has to LEARN that raw is not only edible, but delicious.
 Teaching them this is a gradual process that takes a lot of patience and persistence.
-But don’t worry – our Mentoring Program is designed to guide you through this process one step at a time, even the most difficult ferrets can be switched.
+But don’t worry – with determination and patience, and following our Switching Process one step at a time, even the most difficult ferrets can be switched.
 If you run into roadblocks, join our Facebook group to get troubleshooting help from our admin team.

 My Ferret is too Old or too Young to be Switched…

 False!
 Any ferret can be switched to raw with enough patience and determination.
 We have successfully switched ferrets from kithood to 9 years old.
 Ferrets can start eating raw meat as early as 4 weeks old, at which age Mamma-ferret will start teaching them to eat real food.
 They can start eating raw soup at around 4 weeks, and whole chunks and bones as early as 6 weeks.